The following article provides some considerations and suggestions when selling or buying a business in Spain.

-Brokers and intermediaries are professionals that facilitate the adequate sale of your company.
+Brokers and intermediaries are professionals who facilitate the sale of your company.
 It is important that you know what to do with a professional intermediary.
-He or she can help you to valuate your company, structure the selling process, find a suitable buyer, and assist you and the buyer in successfully negotiating and closing the sale.
+He or she can help you to price your company, structure the selling process, find a suitable buyer, and assist you and the buyer in successfully negotiating and closing the sale.
 It can also help the buyer with the details concerning the purchase of your business.
 However, a professional intermediary is not a magician that can sell an overpriced company.
-Most business can be sold provided that they are reasonably priced.
+Most businesses can be sold provided that they are reasonably priced.
 You must understand that only the market can fix the final sale price for your company.
-The downpayment that you are prepared to accept and the conditions of the seller's financing impact not only the final selling price, but also the success of the selling process.
+The downpayment that you are prepared to accept and the conditions of the seller's financing impact not only the final selling price but also the success of the selling process.

 How to promote the sale of your company?

 There are online platforms that can help you advertise and promote the sale of your company and find suitable buyers in an expedient and efficient manner.
 Brokers and professional intermediaries also use these internet sites to advertise their portfolio of companies and expedite the contacting of potential buyers.

 Tips on selling a business in Spain